sparkcyf/DeepSME/README.md

 ```

 ## Basecalling

+> [!TIP]
-The model architecture and weight of DeepSME is compatible with Bonito.
+> The model architecture and weight of DeepSME is compatible with Bonito.
 You may use bonito or bonito-compatible basecaller to basecall the sequence current.

 ### Aligned (Output BAM)
 ``` python3